IvoVellekoop/wavesim_py/guides/pytorch_gpu_setup.md

     conda env create -f <filename>.yml
     ```

-2. Obtain the appropriate (depending on the build (prefer stable), os, package (here conda), language (here, Python), and compute platform (CPU or CUDA versions for GPU)) command to run from https://pytorch.org/.
+2. Obtain the appropriate (depending on the build (prefer stable), os, package (here conda), language (here, Python),
+   and compute platform (CPU or CUDA versions for GPU)) command to run from https://pytorch.org/.
 Example:
     ```
     python -m pip install torch  --index-url https://download.pytorch.org/whl/cu126
     ```

-3. Check that pytorch works (and with GPU) with the following series of commands in a WSL (Ubuntu) window/session, inside the conda pytorch environment
+3. Check that pytorch works (and with GPU) with the following series of commands in a WSL (Ubuntu) window/session,
+   inside the conda pytorch environment
     ```
     python
-    import torch

     ```

     * To check if pytorch works